mesosphere/dcos-docs-site/pages/1.11/installing/oss/custom/system-requirements/index.md

 ## Bootstrap node

+*  DC/OS installation is run on a Bootstrap node.
 1 node with 2 cores, 16 GB RAM, 60 GB HDD.
-This is the node where DC/OS installation is run.
-This bootstrap node must also have:

-*  A high-availability (HA) TCP/Layer 3 load balancer, such as HAProxy, to balance the following TCP ports to all master nodes: 80, 443.
-*  An unencrypted SSH key that can be used to authenticate with the cluster nodes over SSH.
-Encrypted SSH keys are not supported.
-*  Since the bootstrap node is only used during the installation and upgrade process, there are no specific recommendations for high performance storage or separated mount points.
+*  The bootstrap node is only used during the installation and upgrade process, so there are no specific recommendations for high performance storage or separated mount points.

+ **Important:** The bootstrap node must be separate from your cluster nodes.

 ## Cluster nodes